 - Safeguard Against Competition: Even if it’s not competitors who breach your security walls, confidential data could still end up in their hands.

-Why Are Penetration Tests More Than Just Checking A Box?
+Why Are Pen Tests More Than Just Checking A Box?

-- It’s often recommended to bring in an external Penetration Tester to conduct system analysis.
+- It’s often recommended to bring in an external pen test provider to conduct system analysis.
 This brings a fresh and expert opinion, as in-house testers follow routines, schedules, and simply check boxes.

 - A professional Penetration Tester is trained to identify threats through a new approach and determine the probability of an attack.
 They are trained to think beyond the ordinary and navigate their way through even the toughest of barriers.